prateek/TimeseriesDelta/README.md

 - `timeseries.<alias>.window_size`: Sliding window width in seconds
 - `timeseries.<alias>.slide_size`: Sliding window increment in seconds
 - `timeseries.<alias>.alert_ratio`: The threshold to exceed before writing
-- `timeseries.<alias>.time_based`: Optional field, whose presence is used to indicate if the metric being computed should be the number of occurences or if the metric should be used as a rate per unit time.
+- `timeseries.<alias>.time_based`: Optional field, whose presence is used to indicate if the metric being computed should be the number of occurrences or if the metric should be used as a rate per unit time.

 #### File Semantics
-Say our input is weblog data, where fields are tab-seperated and this is the structure of each line:
+Say our input is weblog data, where fields are tab-separated and this is the structure of each line:

 	<unix_timestamp>	<ip-address>	<response-size-bytes>

-##### Example 1: High User-Acitivity
+##### Example 1: High User-Activity
 If we want to find all (time, ip-address) pairs when the ip-address was mentioned in the logs 10 times more in 1hr than its average over course of a day, we would use the following config file:

 	# tab-delimited